-- First Aid, CPR, Basic Life support — American Red Cross
+- First Aid, CPR, Basic Life Support — British Red Cross

 This tutor CV lets you know exactly what results you can expect from employing Ted.
 That’s what it is about.
 Let them know.

-Are you writing a specific CV for tutor jobs?
+Are you writing a specific CV for a tutor job?
 See our other dedicated guides:

 - Teacher CV